schulzrol/recipes/README.md

 * The value of `uncategorized_label` in `config.yaml` may not contain an odd number of double quotation marks `"`.
 * *Almost certainly more!*

-### What if I want to print one of the recipes with black water on dead wood?

-While this isn't a use case I'm particularly interested in, I've added a few CSS rules that should help with it.

-### How's browser support looking?

-The CSS I've written to render Pandoc's output in three columns is a bit fragile, but I've successfully coaxed it into yielding near-identical results in recent versions of Firefox, Chrome and Safari.
-If you run into any problems, please [file an issue](https://github.com/doersino/nyum/issues).

-### Any plans for future development?

-Eh, not really.
-Some proposed enhancements that I may or may not implement are tracked in [an issue](https://github.com/doersino/nyum/issues/1).
-And *content*, but that won't be publicly available.

 ### Is there a C-based tool that's much better but not yours, so your not-invented-here syndrome didn't permit you to use it?

 I think you might be alluding to Hundred Rabbits' [Grimgrains](https://github.com/hundredrabbits/GrimGrains).
 Big fan.

-### What's the dish in the background of `_assets/favicon.png`?

-That's the supremely tasty and [even more Instagram-worthy](https://www.instagram.com/p/B6vQOHDiySF/) "Half-Half Curry" served at [Monami Curry, Yongsan-gu, Seoul](https://www.google.com/maps/place/Monami+Curry+Seoul/@37.5298686,126.9707568,15z/data=!4m5!3m4!1s0x0:0x6ce40a80f13a74d5!8m2!3d37.5298686!4d126.9707568).

-### And what's with the name?

-"Nyum" is an onomatopoeia used to describe the noise made when eating.
-Like, "nom!", "yummy!".

 ## License